Hypercubed/f-flat_node/docs/intro.md

 ## Why F♭ is interesting

-### Write once, read many dictionary
+### Hierarchical Write once, read many dictionary

 ### Immutability

-All items on the stack and stored in the dictioary are immutable using [structural sharing](https://medium.com/@dtinth/immutable-js-persistent-data-structures-and-structural-sharing-6d163fbd73d2) at the object and array level.
+All items on the stack or in the dictionary are immutable using [structural sharing](https://medium.com/@dtinth/immutable-js-persistent-data-structures-and-structural-sharing-6d163fbd73d2) at the object and array level.
+This avoids unwanted side effects, makes object stores memory efficient, and enables easy back tracings.

 ### Arbitrary-precision decimal and complex number types